fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 #### datetime
 Date and time.
 Usually used with DATETIME and TIMESTAMP types.

+#### time
+Time.
+Usually used with TIME type in SQL.
+Fully supports 'limit' options to restrict lower and upper values.

 #### boolean
 Boolean checkbox (yes or no).
 Usually used with BOOLEAN type.